BLCM/OpenBLCMM/README-developing.md

     4. Make sure that running `native-image --version` reports something like `GraalVM 22.3.1 Java 17 CE`

-At that point you're good to go.
+At that point you're good to go - make sure to run the various commands from inside that Visual Studio-wrapped prompt.

 Once "vanilla" GraalVM supports compiling Swing/AWT apps properly on Windows, it's possible we may move over to that instead.
 The install